AniAdamPashut/AniAdamPashut.github.io/markdown/python decorators.md

 function = dec2(dec1(function))
 ```

 Lastly, I will establish the why.
 Why do we need decorators?
 But this question has a flaw inside, It's way too general.
-Decorators are no more than syntactic suger and have many many usecases.
+Decorators are no more than syntactic sugar and have many many use-cases.
 So I will instead ask, What do decorators allow us to do.
 And the answer to that question is pretty simple.
 Decorators allow us to play with a function inner object before execution in a nice manner.
 <br><br>
-To Demonstrate it I'll show some usecases.
+To Demonstrate it I'll show some use-cases.
 The @property decorator allows us to create a getter for a property on an object.
 The @cache decorator allows us to enable memoization for a function.
 The options are endless and even I managed to create one to increase coding speed.

 ## Curry is a dish 🥘
-Currying is a powerfull technique in functional programming that allows the use of multiple "middleman" functions.
-Currying allows us the seperate the load on different function in a chain-like setup.
-Although this happends automatically in functional languages (e.g. Haskell, OCaml) it is not in python, but we can still utilize it.
+Currying is a powerful technique in functional programming that allows the use of multiple "middleman" functions.
+Currying allows us the separate the load on different function in a chain-like setup.
+Although this happens automatically in functional languages (e.g. Haskell, OCaml) it is not in python, but we can still utilize it.

 A simple example for currying is an add function.
 A normal un-curried function would look like this
 ```py